Alexey-Danilchenko/Spectron/README.md

 The spectral sensitivity measurements of a selected device are fairly simple in principle:

-1. light source of high intensity is passed via monochromator
+1. broadband light source of high intensity is passed via monochromator
 2. monochromator output is fed to the integrating sphere
 3. integrating sphere output is simultaneously captured by target device and measured spectrally
 4. steps 1-3 repeated through selected spectral range in discrete steps (5nm steps over 380-720nm range for example)